sophiezheng0711/logthedogcatalog/README.md

 $ git push
 $ git push heroku master
 ```
-Then, your update should be live at `https://logtheanalogdogtest.herokuapp.com/`.
-Note that your browser caches sometimes, so if you do not see your update, try opening the webpage on incognito.
+Then, your update should be live at `https://logthedogcatalog.herokuapp.com/`.
+Note that your browser caches sometimes, so if you do not see your update, try opening the webpage on incognito, or reloading it.